GnomeApprenti/Ballistique/README.md

 # Ballistique
-## This is a 2D python project which simulates elastical collision depending on collision angle and speed
+## This is a 2D python project which simulates elastic collision depending on collision angle and speed

 ### Features :
     - Angle setting